openaps/docs/docs/docs/walkthrough/phase-1/openaps-to-nightscout.md

 SUCCESS!!

-To upload to Nightscout, use:  `$openaps do-everything` To just test uploading to Nightscout, use: ` $openaps report-nightscout`
+To upload to Nightscout, use:  `openaps do-everything` To just test uploading to Nightscout, use: ` $openaps report-nightscout`

 Make sure to backup all the work you have just done: